 Unfortunately, the only way to tell is to try it.
 In most cases – outside of higher-end products - we’ve found the single-ended approach to perform better, with the balanced option generally just sounding louder.

-The other, very handy, facility you should consider using is an optical or coaxial digital output: this allows the player to be connected to an outboard digital-to-analogue converter.
+The other, very handy facility you should consider using is an optical or coaxial digital output This allows the player to be connected to an outboard digital-to-analogue converter (DAC).
 It’s something to consider if you have a player that’s working well but you want to improve the sound.
-There are plenty of good DACs around, with Chord’s Mojo an excellent option at £400 and our current DAC Product of the Year.
+There are plenty of good DACs around, with The Chord’ Mojo an excellent option at £400.

 How easy is it to operate?

 At its simplest, a CD player needs just one button to open and close the drawer, a couple to start and stop playback, and track-skip up/down controls.
-A headphone socket with its own volume control may be handy for late-night listening.
+A headphone socket with its own volume control might come in handy for late-night listening.